To present different translations properly, info about language name, text direction, plural definitions and language code is needed.

 Visible name of the language.
 The language names included in Weblate are also being localized depending on user interface language.

 Determines whether language is written right to left or left to right.
-This properly is autodetected correctly for most of the languages.
+This property is autodetected correctly for most of the languages.

 Number of plurals used in the language.